Numerical Evolution of axisymmetric vacuum spacetimes: a code based on the Galerkin method: The Bondi problem

 \begin{widetext}

 \end{widetext}

 The subscripts $r$, $u$ and $\theta$ denote derivatives with respect to these coordinates.
-Notice that the evolution equation is the only one that has a derivative with respect to $u$, while the hypersurface equations contain only derivatives in the null hypersurfaces $u=$constant.
-In order to guarantee regularity of the spacetime at the origin $r=0$ we have
+Notice that the evolution equation (\ref{eq5}) is the only one that has derivative with respect to $u$, while the hypersurface equations contain only derivatives in the null hypersurfaces $u=$constant.
+The regularity conditions of the spacetime at the origin are: